lizmat/raku-all-modules/github/perl6/Pod-To-HTML/README.md

   the installation fails, please upgrade to Perl 6 >= 2018.06 or simply disregard the test and install with `--force` if that particular feature is of no use to you.

+**Note 2**: Perl6 2018.11 introduced handling of Definition blocks,
+`Defn`.
+Please upgrade if you are using that feature in the documentation.

 ## SYNOPSIS